topkecleon/telegram-bot-bash/doc/6_reference.md

 ### Manage users

 ##### kick_chat_member
-If your Bot is Admin of a chat he can kick and ban a user.
+If your Bot is a chat admin he can kick and ban a user.

 *usage:* kick_chat_member "${CHAT[ID]}" "${USER[ID]}"

 *alias:* _kick_user "${USER[ID]}"

 ##### unban_chat_member
-If your Bot is Admin of a chat he can unban a kicked user.
+If your Bot is a chat admine can unban a kicked user.

 *usage:*  unban_chat_member "${CHAT[ID]}" "${USER[ID]}"

 *alias:* _unban "${USER[ID]}"

 ##### leave_chat
-Bot will leave given chat.
+Your Bot will leave the chat.

 *usage:* leave_chat "${CHAT[ID]}"